Rajat-dhyani/creating_customer_segments/README.md

 ## Project Highlights
 *This project is designed to give me a hands-on experience with unsupervised learning and work towards developing conclusions for a potential client on a real-world dataset.
 Many companies today collect vast amounts of data on customers and clients, and have a strong desire to understand the meaningful relationships hidden in their customer base.
 Being equipped with this information can assist a company engineer future products and services that best satisfy the demands or needs of their customers.*

+**Achievements:**
+* Preprocessed the data using PCA
+* Clustering algorithm used : K-mean and Gaussian mixture model
+* Achieved silhouette score of 0.4223 using Gaussian mixture model

 Things i have learnt by completing this project:
 * How to apply preprocessing techniques such as feature scaling and outlier detection.
 * How to interpret data points that have been scaled, transformed, or reduced from PCA.